elucify/genbank-book/eukaryotic_genome_submission_annotation.md

                         transl_except
 ```

-Multiple note qualifiers can be included and will be concatenated by tbl2asn or Sequin into a single note with semi-colons as separators.
+tbl2asn or Sequin concatenates multiple `note` qualifiers into a single `note` with semicolons as separators.

 #### Bifunctional proteins: